elmehdi03/RAG-Assistant/README.md

 If installation fails, see Troubleshooting below. 🧰

 LLM integration
-- The repo ships with a simple placeholder (`fake_llm`) for demo responses.
+- The project uses Mistral AI for production-ready LLM responses.
+- API key is configured via `.env` file (see Security & API Configuration section above).
-- To use a production LLM:
+- To switch to a different LLM provider:
-  - Replace `fake_llm` in `src/rag_pipeline.py` with a function that calls OpenAI, Ollama, Mistral, Claude, etc. ☁️
+  - Modify the LLM call in `src/rag_pipeline.py`
+  - Add your provider's API key to the `.env` file
   - Ensure you handle token limits and truncate or summarize retrieved chunks if needed.

 Example: minimal OpenAI integration (conceptual)